lnvglr/character-diversion/character-diversion.md

 The former is predominantly led by independent type designers and enthusiasts (source?).
 The second has been pushed by renowned designers in the form

+### User Interface

+Character Diversion is a platform for typographic discourse.
+Accordingly, typography and discourse should lie at the heart of the application.
+User experience and interfaces need to communicate clearly what the app does and how to use it.

+#### Discourse

+The benefit of recorded and structured discourse is that people can learn from it without engaging in it.
+The discourse lives, on the other hand, from participation.
+The user experience in respect to the discourse needs to properly summarize and display the status quo of the discourse as well as shouw an easy entry point for engagement.

 ### Architecture & Deployment